 In the spring of the year 885 warlord Godfrid send two of his vassals, the Frisian noblemen Gardulf and Gerulf, brothers according to some scholars, to representatives of king Charles the Fat at the place called Herispich.
 Probably at present-day Spijk near the town of Lobith in the Netherlands.
 They dutiful delivered the message that Godfrid demanded to receive in fief, believe it or not, certain wine-producing areas near among others the town of Koblenz.
 Maybe for his wine cellar, but historians suggest it was merely meant to provoke the king.
 After both had conveyed the call for more alcohol, a second meeting was set up at Herispich.
 This time between Godfrid and Henry margrave of the Franks.
 During this meeting Godfrid was murdered by Henry.
 Also, Godfrid’s army present at Herispich was slaughtered by a contingent Frisians and a contingent Saxons.

-By the way, the year 885 was also the year that a war band of Dani et Frisones ‘Danes and Frisians’ raided the island of Sheppy in England.
+By the way, the year 885 was also the year that a war band of Dani et Frisones ‘Danes and Frisians’ raided the island of Sheppey in England.
 Read our post Foreign Fighters Returning from Viking War Bands.
 So, Frisians operating on both sides.

 A striking fact is, that only a year before Godfrid and his army were overpowered, the Frisians fought a battle against the Vikings in East Frisia too, the region called Ostfriesland today.
 It is the Battle of Norditi, and the Frisians slaughtered a staggering 10,377 Vikings according to the annals.
 After the battle, the Frisians were given control over the lands by king Arnulf of Carinthia as well (see further below).
-Was there perhaps a grand masterplan of the Franks in league with the Frisians to get rid off the Danish presence on Frisian soil?
+Was there perhaps a master plan of the Franks in league with the Frisians to get rid off the Danish presence on Frisian soil?
 Read our post A Theelacht.
 What a great idea! to read more about this famous battle in Ostfriesland.

 Four years after the murder, in 889, most of West Frisia that had been given in fief to the warlords Rorik and Godfrid before, was given in fief again.
 This time king Arnulf of Carinthia gave the lands in loan to a Frisian, the nobleman Gerulf.
 The same Gerulf who was, as said, a former vassal of warlord Godfrid the Sea-King and involved with the events at Herispich.
 All very intriguing, of course.
-This fief included the pagus ‘district’ Nifterlake with the strategically important River Stichtse Vecht.
-We know this, because later Nifterlake was a possession of Gerulf’s son Waldger.
+This fief included the pagus ‘district’ Niftarlake with the strategically important river Stichtse Vecht.
+We know this, because later Niftarlake was a possession of Gerulf’s son Waldger.
 Historians do not agree whether Gerulf was part of the murder conspiracy against Godfrid.
 Whatever his role, West Frisia no longer was ruled by foreign Danish axes.